 I also filled all the gaps with some wood filler.

 Using my flush-cut saw I cut off the dowels and then proceeded to sand which took a while.
 I only used 120 and 240 grits.

 Finishing with wipe-on poly, 1 or 2 coats a day for a couple of days, was the next step.
 I used the dowel centre point pins to keep the stool off the workbench which actually wasn’t a great idea ’cause it left some marks and dents in the wood.
 Anyway, there was no sanding in between and the final step was to buff everything with steel wool (#0000) and wax.

-It’s very nice to the touch, perfectly smooth.
-It can serve as a mini table, a stool and will help to reach a bottle of wine from the top shelf.
+It’s very nice to the touch and perfectly smooth.
+It can serve as a mini table, or a stool and will help to reach a bottle of wine from the top shelf.
 I’m very happy with how the wood filler helped to hide imperfections and how useful is the combination of steel wool and wax.
 The tabouret can accommodate a couple of drinks and also can be an emergency seat for the party, thus the name – a cocktail tabouret.